SHAN ZU GYO

 SPECIAL FEATURES

-The perfect companion to our Damascus Chef's Knife, the Paring Knife can tackle all the precision cutting and detail work in your kitchen.
+Ideal companion to our Damas chef's knife, the paring knife can handle all precision cuts and detailed work in your kitchen.

 L'avis de Nos Chefs Pros